-&lt;sup>86 Telecom Regulatory Policy CRTC 2010-132, Follow-up to Broadcasting and Telecom Regulatory Policy 2009-430- Requirements for telecommunications service providers to communicate certain information in alternative formats.

-&lt;sup>87 CRTC Accessibility Reporting Regulations (SOR/2021-160), sections 24, 27, and 31.

-&lt;sup>88 BTRP 2009-430, paragraph 65.
+- TSPs must make the information on telecommunications and broadcasting services and products on their websites accessible to the point of providing a reasonable accommodation for persons with disabilities.88 - 86 Telecom Regulatory Policy CRTC 2010-132, Follow-up to Broadcasting and Telecom Regulatory Policy 2009-430- Requirements for telecommunications service providers to communicate certain information in alternative formats. - 87 CRTC Accessibility Reporting Regulations (SOR/2021-160), sections 24, 27, and 31. - 88 BTRP 2009-430, paragraph 65.

-providers' website is not accessible, then persons with disabilities can not be charged or disadvantaged for using an alternate channel to access those functions

-- TSPs must have an easy-to-find home page link to the accessibility section of their websites, if their websites include such sections. - If a service provider subject to the Internet Code applies overage fees, the service provider must offer tools, at no charge, to help a customer monitor and manage their data usage and any additional fees incurred during a monthly billing cycle.
-These tools must be accessible to customers with disabilities. - MRS providers must ensure that any IP Relay related web and mobile interfaces meet W3C Web Content Accessibility Guidelines (WCAG). - Accessibility plans, progress reports, and descriptions of feedback processes published under the ACA must be published in a way that meets WCAG guidelines.
+- TSPs must make customer service functions that are available solely over the service providers' websites accessible.
+If a customer service function on the service providers' website is not accessible, then persons with disabilities can not be charged or disadvantaged for using an alternate channel to access those functions89 - TSPs must have an easy-to-find home page link to the accessibility section of their websites, if their websites include such sections.90 - If a service provider subject to the Internet Code applies overage fees, the service provider must offer tools, at no charge, to help a customer monitor and manage their data usage and any additional fees incurred during a monthly billing cycle.
+These tools must be accessible to customers with disabilities.91 - MRS providers must ensure that any IP Relay related web and mobile interfaces meet W3C Web Content Accessibility Guidelines (WCAG).92